 On the offer date letters will be sent to parents indicating the children's scores.
-Offers will be sent by email to those parents who have applied on line.
+Offers will be sent by email to Warwickshire parents who applied online and requested that their offer be emailed.

 Late Entry

 Applications for all year groups other than Years 12 and 13 will be made through the local authority.
 Vacancies will be offered to applicants who are deemed suitable for entry subject to a place being available.